Vansh-Baghel/React_Things/Notes/React_Notes.md

 ## useRef
 * We can use useRef to always quickly display any value inside the console .
+* It always returns the string value , so to change it to int whereever necessary , we can use **+varName**.
 * We can use it like **assignedName.current.value** to get the value of any input or any html element where we use ref.
 * Otherwise we have to use useState for it.
 If we dont want any changes , then we must use **useRef** else **useState** is also good.